ECCC-MSC/open-data/scripts/README.md

 #### Installation:

-Run in a terminal in the scripts directory:
+Run in a terminal in the public-data-documentation directory:

     $ /bin/bash scripts/setup.sh

 #### Execution:

-Run in a terminal in the scripts directory:
+Run in a terminal in the public-data-documentation directory:

     $ /bin/bash scripts/generate_documentation.sh <geomet_git_repo>

 where geomet_git_repo is the URL where geomet version is currently.

-the default geomet_git_repo value is : http://gitlab.ssc.etg.gc.ca/ec-msc/geomet/
+the default geomet_git_repo value is: http://gitlab.ssc.etg.gc.ca/ec-msc/geomet/

 NOTE:: before running the script, you can also modify the base dd URL in the `generate_documentation.sh` file.

 ### 3. Push the modification